 The test foundation should be designed so that the risk of displacement under impact is avoided when struck at type test angle.
-(See section 7)

-- Establish post centres and excavate foundations to the size established.
-When constructing the foundations ensure there is a minimum of 100mm of concrete cover to the post socket (70mm on augured foundations).
-It is advisable to have some socket length protruding from the finished concrete level and up to 100mm is acceptable. - Excess spoil should, wherever possible, be spread locally to avoid unnecessary lorry movement and land fill otherwise it should be disposed of at a licensed tip.
-Or at an agreed location on site for disposal by others in a correct and environmentally responsible manner. - Where the sides of the excavation cannot be kept vertical then suitable permanent or temporary casings shall be used. - Place concrete in the foundation.
+Establish post centres and excavate foundations to the size established.
+When constructing the foundations ensure there is a minimum of 100mm of concrete cover to all sides of the post or post socket (70mm on augured foundations).
+It is advisable to have some socket length protruding from the finished concrete level and up to 100mm is acceptable.

+Where the sides of the excavation cannot be kept vertical then suitable permanent or temporary casings shall be used.

+Place concrete in the foundation.
 Concrete should be able to resist the plastic moment of the post when loaded at 90 degrees (the post's strongest axis) RC20/25 is the minimum grade of concrete- ST5 is an accepted alternative prescribed concrete.

-The suitability of any concrete foundation irrelevant of what concrete grade has been used can be demonstrated by destructive testing of posts within a particular foundation.
-To prove compliance the post must collapse without causing any cracking or other failing of the concrete.
-This is not to be confused with a soil test, when testing to destruction the foundation may move within the soil before the post collapses unless survivable foundations have been installed.

-- Put the post and socket (if required) into the concrete, install the reinforcing ring and set the post to line and level.
+Put the post and socket (if required) into the concrete, install the reinforcing ring and set the post to line and level.
 Make final adjustments to height and line before the initial set of the concrete.
-Slope the concrete away from the post and socket to help avoid corrosion where possible. - The socket should be protected from the incursion of detritus by use of a filler such as expanding foam.
-(See series 400, 403.10) - Where the concrete foundations are in filter drains, they may require casings.
+Slope the concrete away from the post and socket to help avoid corrosion where possible.

+The socket should be protected from the incursion of detritus by use of a filler such as expanding foam.
+(See series 400, 403.10)

+Where the concrete foundations are in filter drains, they may require casings.
 The outside of the casing should be backfilled with uncontaminated filter media on the line of the filter drain and backfilled with the excavated spoil elsewhere.
 A plastic membrane of at least 125 microns thick should be laid at the base to prevent contamination of the filter media.
 In some filter drains casings may not be required as the filter drain "stands up" and maintains vertical sides unaided.
-Consideration should be given by all parties on the best method of preventing contamination of the filter media, whilst taking into consideration that in certain circumstances contamination may not be an issue. - It is critical when determining the size of all test foundations that the lack of ground support is considered, and the foundation is of sufficient volume to support the post and allow it to become plastic before the foundation is levered clear of the surrounding ground when the VRS is struck at the type test angle.
+Consideration should be given by all parties on the best method of preventing contamination of the filter media, whilst taking into consideration that in certain circumstances contamination may not be an issue.

+It is critical when determining the size of all test foundations that the lack of ground support is considered, and the foundation is of sufficient volume to support the post and allow it to become plastic before the foundation is levered clear of the surrounding ground when the VRS is struck at the type test angle.

-4.4 Surface Mounted Posts
+Surface Mounted Posts